ftdc-picsl/fwCustomDeidentification/README.md

 The profiles here are **NOT** suitable for any kind of public data sharing.

-**Update 2023-01-31**: The CLI user interface has changed, and the site de-identification profile is applied automatically on import.
+**Update 2023-01-31**: The site de-identification profile is now applied automatically on import with `fw ingest dicom`.
 Attempting to de-identify the data by any other means will raise an error.
 Ingest dicom data with the `fw ingest dicom` command, without `--de-identify` or any profiles in config file.

+**Do not use older versions of the code with `fw import dicom` to import data to Flywheel**.

 If you require a different de-identification profile than the site default, please contact the site admin Gaylord Holder to discuss options.